Seven structural moats — and the first two are the wedge nobody else has.

 Incumbent reality

 Per-customer warehouses that don't talk to each other.
 Insights that don't transfer.
+The 500th customer gets the same heuristics as the first.

 Eisberg